-Add to dry ingredients and mix until just blended.
+Add to dry ingredients and blend until just blended.

 Mix in the flax cereal and currants or raisins.

-Turn into the prepared pan and smooth the top.
+Turn into the prepared pan and smooth the highest.

 Toss the nuts and chocolate chips together and sprinkle evenly over the top.

-Bake for 25 to 35 mins or until the cake is golden brown and a cake tester inserted in the center comes out clean.
+Bake for 25 to 35 mins or until the cake is golden brown and a cake tester inserted within the center comes out clean.

-Let cool in the pan on a wire rack.
+Let cool within the pan on a wire rack.
 Serve warm, cut into squares or strips.